josephsmithberger/XogotDocs/Documentation.docc/Manual/shaders/advanced_postprocessing.md

 > #endif
 >

-Convert NDC to view space by multiplying the NDC by INV_PROJECTION_MATRIX.
+Convert NDC to view space by multiplying the NDC by `INV_PROJECTION_MATRIX`.
-Recall that view space gives positions relative to the camera, so the z value will give us the distance to the point.
+Recall that view space gives positions relative to the camera, so the `z` value will give us the distance to the point.

 ```